 Houses are re-introduced in the Senior School and named after precious stones.

-3 Nightingale Road is acquired and renamed Harper House; this building along with 1 Nightingale Road is re-purposed to provide administrative offices, staff accommodation, teaching rooms for Sixth Form and a large garden for girls to use.
+3 Nightingale Road is acquired and renamed Harper House; this building along with 1 Nightingale Road is re-purposed to provide administrative offices, staff accommodation, teaching rooms for Sixth Form and a large garden for pupils to use.

 The Library is extended also incorporating the creation of the Current Affairs and Philosophy Room and new IT suite replacing the old IT rooms.